Salem Building Performance Standard

 State-owned buildings operate on a parallel BPS compliance track managed through the state’s own capital process.
 But Salem has a very large private and institutional commercial base outside that track that absolutely does need to plan for compliance on the standard timeline:

-• Private office buildings in Central Salem, including the 63+ office listings in the downtown commercial inventory
+Private office buildings: Private office buildings in Central Salem, including the 63+ office listings in the downtown commercial inventory.
+These range from older Class B stock (1960–1980) to newer Class A buildings (1990s–2010s) concentrated along Commercial Street and Lancaster Drive.

-• Salem Health hospital and outpatient buildings, medical office buildings, and affiliated private clinics above the threshold
+Healthcare and medical office: Salem Health hospital and outpatient buildings, medical office buildings, and affiliated private clinics above the threshold.
+Salem Health operates Samaritan Health System with multiple acute care and specialty facilities.

-• Food processing and manufacturing facilities — Kettle Foods, NORPAC, and the broader Marion County food processing cluster all have facilities captured by the mandate
+Food processing and manufacturing: Kettle Foods, NORPAC, and the broader Marion County food processing cluster all have facilities captured by the mandate.
+Marion County hosts one of Oregon’s largest concentrations of food processing operations.
+Buildings in this category are among the most energy-intensive in the region due to refrigeration, cooking, processing equipment, and steam systems.

-The honest answer on state-owned buildings: if you’re a state facilities manager, talk to the Department of Administrative Services about your internal BPS program.
-If you’re a private owner with a building leased to a state agency, the private owner still bears compliance responsibility.
+The state building question: If you’re a state facilities manager responsible for state-owned buildings, talk to the Department of Administrative Services about your internal BPS program.
+If you’re a private owner with a building leased to a state agency, the private owner still bears compliance responsibility — the lease arrangement doesn’t transfer the duty to the state.

 Salem Data PointFigure